Early TNF Inhibitor Use Improves Outcomes in Nonsystemic JIA

 Early initiation of TNF inhibitors among children with non-sJIA led to significant and sustained improvements in disease activity.

-According to a study presented at the American College of Rheumatology (ACR) Convergence 2025, early initiation of tumor necrosis factor (TNF) inhibitor therapy among children diagnosed with nonsystemic juvenile idiopathic arthritis (non-sJIA) when aged 2 years or less leads to significant and sustained improvements in disease activity.
+Researchers found that early initiation of tumor necrosis factor (TNF) inhibitor therapy among children diagnosed with nonsystemic juvenile idiopathic arthritis (non-sJIA) at 2 years or less leads to significant and sustained improvements in disease activity.

-No direct quote available in the text.
+No direct quotes available in the text.

-Author's summary: Early TNF inhibitor use improves non-sJIA outcomes.
+Summary: Early TNF inhibitors improve non-sJIA outcomes.

 more